 |Dietary Fiber 4g||13%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Chicken salad bursts with sweet flavor when you add juicy grapes to a classic recipe.
 Serve this in lettuce leaf "bowls" or on top of mixed salad greens, or use it as a sandwich filling.
 You can choose between red and green seedless grapes, and vary the flavor by adding halved grape tomatoes or chopped nuts such as almonds, pecans, walnuts, or even pistachios.

-This recipe makes a satisfying no-cook dinner on a hot summer evening or a light but filling entree on an upscale picnic menu.
+This recipe makes a satisfying no-cook dinner on a hot summer evening or a light-but-filling entrée for an upscale picnic.
 A chicken salad sandwich makes an excellent lunch with a cup of soup on the side.
 Use light mayonnaise to reduce the calorie and fat content, or add a dash of curry powder for a little zing.

 - 1 1/2 cups cooked skinless chicken (cut into 1/2-inch cubes or shredded)

 - 1/2 cup celery (finely chopped, with leaves)

 - 1 scallion (retaining about 2 inches of green and cut crosswise into 1/8 inch-thick slices)